 You’ll notice in the process the tank color changes from raw to black, yep I painted that too.

 RCI offers it, but for now I’ll just keep buffing out the black.

 The Aeromotive install is actually pretty straight forward, the instructions are well written and if you can assemble a model kit, you can drop one of these in.

-It’s a very nice piece of kit over all, and if you’re willing to spend a few extra dollars for some convince and fueling piece of mind I highly recommend it.
+It’s a very nice piece of kit over all, and if you’re willing to spend a few extra dollars for some convenience and fueling piece of mind, I highly recommend it.